dmbarbour/wikilon/docs/AwelonLang.md

 ## Language Basics

-Awelon has four basic concatenative combinators with confluent rewrite rules:
+Awelon defines a few primitive combinators as keywords:

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)
            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-Awelon additionally has limited support for data - natural numbers, embedded texts, binary large objects.
-These are treated as syntactic sugar.
-Beyond these few primitives, programmers may define words in a dictionary.
-Evaluation proceeds by rewriting according to primitive combinators and rewriting words to their definitions when doing so contributes to further progress.
-Hence, the result of evaluation of an Awelon program is another Awelon program, equivalent to the input - but potentially simplified.
+These few primitives, together with first-class blocks of code in square brackets, form a Turing complete computation language.
+Awelon also has limited support for embedded data - natural numbers, texts, binary large objects (see below).
+Programmers are able to define their own words, which trivially rewrite to their definitions as needed for progress.
+Evaluation will simply rewrite a program's representation to an equivalent representation.
+For example, assuming appropriate definitions, `6 7 multiply` should evaluate to `42`.
+Awelon's syntax is extremely simple, very close to an AST, both to simplify rewriting evaluation and integration with projectional editors.

-An Awelon runtime will also recognize a set of *Annotations*, represented by parenthetical words.
-For example, `[A](par)` might request parallel evaluation for the expression `A`, while `[F](trace)` might indicate that `[F]` should be written to a debugging log or console.
-Annotations formally have identity semantics: that is, ignoring or erasing annotations must not affect the internally observable result of a computation.
-However, annotations may affect external observations - parallelism, memoization, evaluation order, precise JIT control, static analysis, assertions, quotas, debugging, rendering in projectional editors, and so on.
+An Awelon runtime or compiler will recognize a set of *Annotations*, represented by parenthetical words.
+Annotations have formal identity semantics: adding or removing annotations should not affect a program's meaning.
+But annotations may influence evaluation strategy, memoization, runtime representations, static analysis, assertions, quotas, debugging, rendering, and so on.
+For example, `(par)` could ask our compiler to parallelize a computation, `(trace)` could print a stack element to a log for debugging.
+Annotations may generally be understood as expressing *programmer intentions*.

-An important class of performance annotations is *Accelerators*.
-Accelerators enable Awelon to leverage efficient representations under-the-hood, such as representing certain lists as arrays.
-Similarly, we can substitute accelerated functions with built-in functions - for example, to access or split an array at a given offset.
-Formally, Awelon only has first-class functions (in `[]` brackets), and developers must use [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or variants thereof to represent data.
-However, by leveraging accelerators, Awelon may use performance primitives comparable to more conventional languages.
+An essential class of performance annotations is *Accelerators*.
+Accelerators are how Awelon compilers or interpreters extend the language with new performance primitive types and operators.
+For example, a runtime could recognize `(array)` to represent a list as an array under the hood, then use `[list-index](accel-array-index)` to replace a naive `list-index` implementation by an built-in array indexing operator.
+We might also use `(assert-array)` to insist the representation underlying a list should already be `(array)`.
+If we enforce linearity, it is feasible to support in-place updates to an array.
+Careful design and use of accelerators enables Awelon to get by with just one primary data-type: the first-class function.

 ## Words